ChengeLi/VehicleTracking/README.md

 ## Credits
+Chenge Li, New York University,	   cl2840@nyu.edu

 An-ti Chiang, New York University,	dawnandyknight@gmail.com

+**Supervisors**:

-Chenge Li, New York University,	   cl2840@nyu.edu
+Prof. Yao Wang, New York University,	 yw523@nyu.edu

-Greg Dobler, New York University,  greg.dobler@nyu.edu
+Dr. Greg Dobler, New York University,  greg.dobler@nyu.edu

 ## Information
 If you have any questions or need more detailed explanations,